 Comparisons: There are only two species of the Juncaginaceae family represented in Minnesota, T. palustris and T. maritima, Seaside Arrowgrass.
 The latter has 6 fertile pistils and a receptacle without wings.
 It is found in many of the same counties as T. palustris.

 Above: 1st photo - Note the stem almost twice as tall as the leaves.
 2nd photo - Flower detail of Marsh Arrowgrass.
 The showy whitish parts are the stigmas of the pistils.
 3rd photo - Seed capsules held upright against the stem prior to the release of seeds.
-All photos and photo upper left ©Hugh Iltis, University of Wisconsin.
+All photos and photo upper left ©Hugh Iltis, Wisconsin Flora.

 Below: Drawing of Marsh Arrowgrass from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 Botanical illustration courtesy of Kurt Steüber's Online Library.